An invisible environmental poison costs millions of lives

 Fortunately, simple measures can have a great effect.
 Many Norwegians grew up with lead in gasoline, but this ended in Norway in 1996.
 In 2021, the United Nations declared leaded motor gasoline for eradicated in every country after a campaign over several decades.
 Algeria was the last country to impose a ban.

 The new Partnership for a Lead-Free Future mentioned at the outset, led by the United States and UNICEF, will support several initiatives.
-Among other things: to prevent the addition of lead in spices and paints, to manufacture and market lead-free ceramics, and to protect children working in the recycling of lead-acid batteries.
+These include: to prevent the addition of lead in spices and paints, to manufacture and market lead-free ceramics, and to protect children working in the recycling of lead-acid batteries.
 Over the next five years, £1.6 billion has been committed, equivalent to a doubling of global funding in the area.
 However, it could have been much more.
-It is wonderful that Norway is in, but Norway has not yet committed someone financial support.
+It is wonderful that Norway is part of this, but Norway has not yet committed any financial support.
 Of course we should do that!

 While we eagerly await the details of Norway's contribution, the government deserves praise for an evidence-based and strategic initiative.
 Exposure to lead is an invisible disaster globally, leading to higher mortality, more disease, lower IQ, less productivity and shorter lives.
 Norwegian contributions could have made an important difference to millions of lives.

 At a time when the aid budget is under a historically great pressure, due to visible and serious crises such as the wars in Ukraine and the Middle East, we have to prioritize.
-Then it is important to keep a cool head.
-Whether something is visibly or not is a bad indication of whether it's important.
+It is therefore important to keep a cool head.
+Whether something is visible or not is a bad indication of whether it's important.